 4. Bundle your insurance policies

 If you bundle your homeowners insurance with your car insurance, you could qualify for additional discounts.
+With a home and auto insurance bundle, you could get the multi-policy discount.

 5. Shop around